 Horny goat weed

-Also known as yinyanghuo, horny goat weed is a herbal medicine popular in China as a treatment for ED.
+Also known as yinyanghuo or epimedium, horny goat weed is a herbal medicine popular in China as a treatment for ED.
 Its active ingredient, icariin, is a PDE5 inhibitor, which prevents PDE5 from stopping the dilation of arteries in the penis.

 Folic acid and zinc